alercebroker/stamp_service/README.md

               stamp_service
 ```

-Some other configurations for the container are:
+Configuration env variables for the container are:

 ```
-PYTHONHASHSEED    Seed for Hash calculation (default 0) AVRO_ROOT         Location of disks         (default /mnt/stamps) APP_BIND          Gunicorn bind address     (default 0.0.0.0) APP_PORT          Gunicorn port             (default 8087) APP_WORKERS       Gunicorn num of workers   (default 6)
+BUCKET_NAME       Name of the S3 bucket        (no default)         Required MARS_URL          URL for the MARS API         (no default)         Required USE_DISK          Wether to use disks          (no default)         Optional (Do not set this variable if not using disks) ROOT_PATH         Location of disks            (no default)         Required if USE_DISK is set NDISK             How many disks are used      (no default)         Required if USE_DISK is set PYTHONHASHSEED    Seed for Hash calculation    (default 0)          Optional if not using disks APP_BIND          Gunicorn bind address        (default 0.0.0.0) APP_PORT          Gunicorn port                (default 8087) APP_WORKERS       Gunicorn num of workers      (default 6) TEST_MODE         If running unittest          (no default)         Optional (Do not set this variable if in production)
 ```